-Completion of this commitment was limited at the time of the midterm assessment.
+Completion of this commitment was limited at the midterm.
 During the first year of implementation, several training modules were developed:

-- the National Conservatory for Arts and Crafts in Paris and Bretagne launched a one-year vocational certificate, "National innovation and digital data," for civil servants; - Open Data France launched a training with Datactiv.ist called "Introduction to R and Data Science" for local civil servants; and - the Next-Generation Internet Foundation (FING) designed the Infolab program for the public and private sectors.
+- the National Conservatory for Arts and Crafts in Paris and Bretagne launched a oneyear vocational certificate, "National innovation and digital data," for civil servants; - Open Data France launched a training with Datactiv.ist2 called "Introduction to R and Data Science" for local civil servants; and - the Next-Generation Internet Foundation (FING) designed the Infolab program for the public and private sectors.